DoctorKhan/Works/Resilient-Network-Plan.md

     * **Phase 4 - Mature Network & Semi-Autonomous Governance (2030+):** Aim for 10+ active, resilient nodes.
 Focus on strengthening inter-node collaboration, sophisticated DAO governance, and global impact.
 Yearly Sanctuary Summit for network-wide strategic alignment.

 5.3.  **Resource Mobilization for Growth:**
-    * **TerraFlow Growth Fund:** DAO-managed fund, capitalized by a portion of network revenues, grants, and future token offerings, dedicated to supporting new node development and network infrastructure.
+    * **Resonant Earth Growth Fund:** DAO-managed fund, capitalized by a portion of network revenues, grants, and future token offerings, dedicated to supporting new node development and network infrastructure.
-    * **Open-Source Playbooks:** Detailed guides, templates, and software tools for establishing and operating TerraFlow nodes.
+    * **Open-Source Playbooks:** Detailed guides, templates, and software tools for establishing and operating Resonant Earth nodes.

 5.4.  **Global Ambassador & Scouting Program:**
     * Empowering trusted community members to identify promising locations, potential founding teams, and strategic partnerships globally.

 5.5.  **Cultural Integration & Regulatory Navigation:**
-    * A framework developed by the Global Culture Council and legal advisors for respectfully integrating local customs, traditions, and languages while adhering to core TerraFlow principles.
+    * A framework developed by the Global Culture Council and legal advisors for respectfully integrating local customs, traditions, and languages while adhering to core Resonant Earth principles.
     * Proactive engagement with local legal counsel in each new jurisdiction to ensure compliance.

 **Section 6: Proactive Scenario Planning & Future-Proofing**